danielgaskell/scc/doc/syscalls.md

 #include <symbos.h>
 ```

+When cross-compiling on a modern computer, it is usually easiest to just include the entirety of `symbos.h`.
+However, this is a large file, so when compiling on SymbOS, we can reduce compilation time by only including the sub-headers that are actually needed (e.g., `symbos/shell.h` or `symbos/windows.h`).
+See the section introductions for what functions are in which sub-header.

 These headers are not 100% comprehensive; SymbOS provides some additional system calls not implemented in `symbos.h`, mainly low-level calls for dealing with storage devices, system configuration, and complicated applications that alter system functionality or execute code in multiple banks (SCC is not well-suited for this).
 These calls are discussed in the [SymbOS developer documentation](https://symbos.org/download.htm).
 It is assumed that, if you need these calls, you are probably already doing something complicated enough that a few extra wrapper functions won't be useful.

 ## Contents